Emn547/TiProbe/README.md

 ### Stepper Motor Commands
 #### <u>query(self, query)</u>
-Translates the query from string to bytes  and outputs the response of the serial channel
+<u>Translates</u> the query from string to bytes  and outputs the response of the serial channel
 #### serial_write(self, command, number_of_trys=3)
 Translates the command from string to bytes and writes it to the serial channel